KTest-VN/lps_paper/docs/README.md

     Figure 1: Overview of the analytical pipeline.
 A) 10-fold cross-imputation approach; (1) 10% of the samples are downsampled (BAM files) or filtered to retain only array variants (VCF files) to generate pseudo LPS and pseudo array data; (2) these data are imputed using the remaining 90% of the samples as the reference panel; (3) the imputed data from all batches are combined and then split by population; (4) performance is evaluated using high-coverage genotyping data as the ground truth.
 B) Data generation and imputation pipeline for LPS and SNP array data.
 </figcaption>

-This study analyzes data from 2,504 unrelated individuals in the 1000 Genomes Project, re-sequenced at high coverage (30x) by the New York Genome Center (1KGPHC).
+This study analyzes data from 2,504 unrelated individuals in the 1000 Genomes Project[@byrska2022high], re-sequenced at high coverage (30x) by the New York Genome Center (1KGPHC).
 Two main data sources are utilized:

 - Mapped sequence data (CRAM format)
 - Phased variant data (VCF format)